Security Policy Course for Senior Officials

 • The 2019 Course for Senior Officials addressed North Africa as a key region for Europe.
 Special emphasis was placed on Algeria, Tunisia/Libya and Egypt/Morocco.

-• The 2018 seminar dealt with India and Pakistan as a mirror of the global challenges of the 21st century.
+• The 2018 course dealt with India and Pakistan as a mirror of the global challenges of the 21st century.

 • In 2017, the focus was on the Middle East, while the main topic of 2016 was the Far East.